-As for you artists, if you're fortunate enough to be part of the updraft, here's what you do-- you live life exactly like you did before the engorgement, shelter your windfall, let time take its toll, and when the dust settles, you pick right up where you left off.
-In the meantime, savor the moment, blow off the hype, remember that reality rules, and never ever get juked to the point that you dare to speculate on yourself.
+As for you artists and galleries, if you've been blessed enough to be part of the updraft, here's what you do-- you live life exactly like you did before the engorgement, shelter your windfall, stash some cash, let time take its toll, and when the dust settles, you pick right up where you left off.
+As for you white hot art market darlings who the trendy set just can't seem to get enough of, the same goes for you-- except in triplicate.
+In the meantime, savor the moment, blow off the hype, remember that reality rules, and never ever get juked to the point where you dare to speculate on yourself.

 Thanks to Robert Berman and Louis Stern for their assistance with this article.

 - Art Consulting From Me Helps You >>